Tuition fees and payments

 Once you have been approved by Student Finance England for a loan you should receive a schedule for when you can expect your instalment payments of your loan.

-Unlike your undergraduate loan, your full loan amount will be paid directly to you, to a nominated account, but it is important to remember that you will be personally responsible for paying the university your course / tuition fee charges assisted by your loan instalments.
+Unlike your undergraduate loan, your full loan amount will be paid directly to you, to a nominated account, but it is important to remember that you will be personally responsible for paying the university your course/tuition fee charges assisted by your loan instalments.

 To help you spread the cost, our university has developed a payment scheme specifically for post graduate students, which coincides with the instalment payments that you will receive for your loan, and splits your tuition fee payments into three equal Direct Debit instalments across the year.

-• Semester 1 starters 2023/24 - Example fee; £6,170
+Semester 1 starters 2025/26 - Example £9,900

-• Semester 2 Starters; 2023/24 - Example fee; £6,170
+Semester 2 starters 2025/26 - Example £9,900

 1. What should i do if there is a delay in receiving my loan?

-If there is any delay in receiving your loan and there will not be the funds available to pay any of your instalments on their due date, then please contact us asap on 0113 812 5950 to let us know.
+If there is any delay in receiving you loan and there will not be the funds available to pay any of your instalment on their due date, then please contact us as soon as possible on 0113 812 5950 or email creditcontrol@leedsbeckett.ac.uk.

 2. What happens if I miss a payment?

-For further information on the general support available for International Students living and studying in the UK, please visit our Information for international students webpages.
+For further information on the general support available for international students living and studying in the UK, please visit our Information for international students webpages.

 This is available to all students and you can make payment to the university online.
 See above for information on how to pay.

-(* overseas students may need to pay their initial 50% well in advance to secure their CAS).
+(*overseas students may need to pay their initial 50% well in advance to secure their CAS)

 Many students secure funding from such third party organisations.